Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-paths/github/devops/deploy-applications-with-azure-devops.md

 - To learn more about packaging web apps so that they can be deployed as Docker images, see [Build a containerized web application with Docker](#).
 - To learn more about running containerized apps using Docker containers with Azure Container Instances (ACI), see [Run Docker containers with Azure Container Instances](#).

+# 8 Automate multi-container Kubernetes deployments with Azure Pipelines

+Deploy multiple containers to an Azure Kubernetes Service cluster with Azure Pipelines.

+#### Learning objectives
+After completing this module, you'll be able to:
+- Explain the benefits of Kubernetes and when to use it.
+- Create Azure resources to support a Kubernetes cluster.
+- Update a basic release pipeline to build, publish, and deploy multiple Docker containers to the Kubernetes cluster.
+- Monitor the build and deployment of your project.

+### Prerequisites
+- An Azure DevOps organization with access to Microsoft-hosted parallel jobs.
+Check your parallel jobs and request a free grant.
+- An Azure subscription.
+- An Azure DevOps organization.
+- A GitHub account.